Carla-de-Beer/tensorflow-2.x-projects/README.md

 The following is a list of the projects included in this repository:

-* CNN
+* Convolutional Neural Networks (CNNs)
 	* [Malaria Predictor:](https://github.com/Carla-de-Beer/tensorflow-2.0-projects/tree/master/CNN/malaria-predictor) A Keras-based deeplearning CNN to predict whether a cell has been infected by malaria or not.

-* Regression
+* Regression Analysis with Artificial Neural Networks (ANNs)
 	* [Loan Predictor:](https://github.com/Carla-de-Beer/tensorflow-2.0-projects/tree/master/Regression/loan-predictor) A Keras-based deeplearning ANN to predict whether a customer is likely to repay a loan, or to default on it.